ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Validate the setup on Azure

-The provisioning steps may take a few minutes.
-Once it's finished, you should have a resource group ready with all the resources needed in this workshop.
+The provisioning step may take few minutes.
+Once it has finished, you should have a resource group ready with all the resources needed in this workshop.

 Moreover, some of the applications (e.g. Azure Functions) should also be deployed and ready to be used.